System Design Space

 Modern challenges

-Rising abstraction only helps when teams keep communication and documentation disciplined.
+Rising abstraction pays off only when teams keep communication and documentation disciplined — otherwise the layer of decisions turns into a black box.

 People and context